KristinaKavelits/bank-churn-mlops/README.md

 ## 🧪 How to Test the Pipeline (Thesis Scenarios)

-To demonstrate the full capabilities of this MLOps pipeline, we have prepared specific data batches that simulate different real-world scenarios.
+To demonstrate the full capabilities of this MLOps pipeline, we have prepared specific data batches in the `data/` folder that simulate different real-world scenarios.

 ### 1. The "Happy Path" (Healthy Pipeline)
 * **Goal:** Prove the pipeline works when data is normal.